arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 * Are you sure the values of `description` and `name` are relevant for those tests?
 Are't they just distracting?
 * Would it be a good idea to just have random values?
 * How many different instances should be created to have a good use-case coverage?
-* Are you sure you are not missing any important spot?
+* Are you sure you are not missing any important edge case?

 In an ideal world, it would be nice if you could write something like: